-We will first consider the SMO side and show that the magnetization decays as we move away from the LMO-SMO interface.
-We derive the largest FM domain as follows.
-On account of nearest-neighbor repulsion (as given in Eq. (\ref{H_eff})), the interface (which is half-filled) has $e_g$ electrons on alternate sites.
-In fact, to minimize the interaction energy, on the SMO side we take the $e_g$ electrons to be in one sub-lattice only (i.e., they are in the same sub-lattice in each layer but on alternate sub-lattices on adjacent layers).
-On account of virtual hopping, an $e_g$ electron polarizes all its neighboring sites that do not contain any $e_g$ electrons.
-Thus we observe that the half-filled interface will be fully polarized and that there will be a FM cluster that begins at the interface and percolates to the layers away from the interface on the SMO side.
-For instance, in the layer next to the oxide-oxide interface, all the $e_g$ electrons are next to sites unoccupied by $e_g$ electrons at the interface and hence are FM aligned with the interface; similarly, again in the adjacent layer, all the sites in the sub-lattice unoccupied by $e_g$ electrons have the same polarization as the sites occupied by $e_g$ electrons at the interface.
-The probability that a site, occupied (unoccupied) by an $e_g$ electron, contributes to the FM cluster is equal to the probability of finding the site occupied (unoccupied) multiplied by 1-P where P is the probability of not having any of the adjacent sites unoccupied (occupied) and belonging to the percolating cluster.
-Thus, we obtain the following set of coupled equations:
+We will first consider the CMO side and show that the magnetization decays as we move away from the LMO-CMO interface.
+We derive below the largest FM domain; this domain percolates from the LMO-CMO interface.
+On account of nearest-neighbor repulsion (as given in Eq. (\ref{H_pol})), the interface (which is half-filled) has $e_{\rm g}$ electrons on alternate sites.
+In fact, to minimize the interaction energy, on the CMO side we take the $e_{\rm g}$ electrons to be in one sublattice only which will be called $e_{\rm g}$-sublattice; the other unoccupied sublattice will be called the $u$-sublattice.
+On account of virtual hopping, an $e_{\rm g}$ electron polarizes all its neighboring sites that do not contain any $e_{\rm g}$ electrons and forms a magnetic polaron.
+Thus we observe that the half-filled interface will be fully polarized and that there will be a FM cluster that begins at the interface and percolates to the layers away from the interface on the CMO side.
+For instance, in the layer next to the oxide-oxide interface, all the $e_{\rm g}$ electrons are in the same sublattice (the $e_{\rm g}$-sublattice) and are next to the empty sublattice (i.e., sublattice unoccupied by $e_{\rm g}$ electrons) of the interface and hence are ferromagnetically aligned with the interface.
+Similarly, again in the layer adjacent to LMO-CMO interface, all the sites in the other sublattice (i.e., the $u$-sublattice) are empty and have the same polarization as the sites occupied by the $e_{\rm g}$ electrons at the interface.